AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS/CustomTLS-Minimal.rst

   through the data model.
-* Socket file descriptor is used directly instead of wrapping ``avs_net`` APIs, and the ``decorate`` function is not implemented - the secure SMS mode will thus not work in the commercial version of Anjay.
+* Socket file descriptor is used directly instead of wrapping ``avs_net`` APIs, and the ``decorate`` function is not implemented - the secure SMS mode will thus not work in versions that include the SMS commercial feature.

 We will expand this implementation to address these limitation in subsequent chapters.